KarnbirKhera/CUDA-Vector-Addition/README.md

 Now going back to the STG.E, it turns out after more research the .E is actually a modifier for the STG command when it comes to the caching policy.
 The .E represents that this data will follow a normal replacement policy, meaning it is neither elevated to be removed first, or elevated to be kept.
 This adds an interesting layer of granularity because while we cannot change the fundamental nature of the read write structure, we can also modify the L2 cache policy of the data we send.

-Looking at vector add kernel, we know that the entire process it'self is purely streamed data, meaning data is loaded once, and never used or needed again.
+Looking at vector add kernel, we know that the entire process itself is purely streamed data, meaning data is loaded once, and never used or needed again.
 We can actually modify this cache policy with a ".cs" modifier which hints to the PTX to SASS compiler that the data is not needed once used, allowing it to be evicted first, which should in theory indirectly allow for more data to flow through the L2 cache.
 The reason this would theoretically allow more data to flow is because the default cache policy evicts the oldest or least recently used, but using the ".cs" should save the cache controller time and compute as it does not need to find/calculate the oldest cache line.

 However, I would imagine this comes at a cost of having to "tag" or use meta-data to convey to the compiler that this specific cache line can be evicted first.
 I would once again imagine, when n is low the cost of adding this "tag" would likely outweigh it's need, whereas if we have a large n size, the "tag" overhead becomes minimal.